-The first is love your neighbor, forgive, serve, bring them into the fold, you know that sort of thing.
+The first is love your neighbor.
+Forgive.
+Serve.
+Bring them into the fold.
+You know, that sort of thing.
 The other one is safety.
-Safety, safety, safety, and there are all these scriptures that say if someone is lying and commits horror dams then get away from that person, right.
+Safety, safety, safety.
+And there are all these scriptures that say if someone is lying and commits whoredoms then get away from that person, right.

 I think it’s so interesting that Christianity, as a whole, has conglomerated toward the love/serve thing in our communities inside our church.
 The guy is coming to church, so we should love and serve and help him out, but these other people outside our church that are doing things that aren’t hurting us per se, let’s pretend, we’re not going to associate with those people.

 I think that’s really interesting.
 I think that a lot of the people outside the church, you associating with them is not going to hurt you.
 You’re going to be safe.
 It’s going to be okay.
 They’ve sort of flipped it so that anyone inside the church is automatically safe, and everyone outside the church is automatically not safe.

 I want to say, take your time to get to know people.
 Find out if they’re emotionally mature and if they are genuine and if they’re honest.
 Don’t assume that just because they show up to church and sit in a pew every week that they’re safe.